iamMurithi/Scripts-for-Rosemary/docs/guides/beginners-guide.md

 # 📖 Beginner's Guide to ROM Flashing

-Welcome to the world of custom ROMs!
-This guide will help you understand the basics before you start flashing your Redmi Note 10S.
+This guide will help you understand the basics before you start tinkering with your Redmi Note 10S.

-## 🤔 What is ROM Flashing?
+## What is ROM Flashing?

-ROM (Read-Only Memory) flashing is the process of installing custom firmware on your Android device.
+Flashing a custom ROM is essentially installing an operating system on your phone, different from the one the device manufacturer shipped with the device or provides via over-the-air updates (usually an Android™️ based OS).
+The process is called ROM flashing (Read-Only Memory flashing) since on smartphones, the process involves writing custom software to partitions that are typically not meant to be tampered with.
+The complete OS (and any associated firmware) you'll be installing is simply referred to as a ROM.

 This allows you to:

-- Install different Android versions (newer or older)
+- Install different Android™️ versions (newer or older)
-- Get a stock Android experience (like Google Pixel)
 - Remove bloatware and improve performance
 - Access advanced customization options
-- Get faster security updates
+- Get the latest security updates
+- Get a different Android experience (like "Stock Android" on Google Pixel devices)

+**Note:** *Custom ROMs thrive in the Android ecosystem because the platform’s open-source foundation (AOSP) and OEM-unlockable devices allow developers to modify and redistribute system software; something Apple’s closed, vertically integrated model deliberately prevents.*

+*This flexibility exists because Android was designed as a licensable, open-source OS for hardware manufacturers, giving OEMs and developers broad control over system software.
+Apple, by contrast, builds both hardware and software (iOS operating system) as a single closed ecosystem, leaving no room for third-party system images.*

 ## 📱 About Your Device